What Is Collagen? Health Benefits and Different Types - Dr. Axe

 2. Reduces Joint Pains and Degeneration

 Have you ever felt like you have “skeleton legs,” the types that feel extra stiff and cause pain when you move?
-That’s likely a loss of collagen rearing its ugly head.
+That’s likely a loss of collagen rearing its ugly head, but thankfully taking collagen for joints can help.

 When we lose this vital protein, our connective tissues (including our tendons and ligaments) start moving with less ease, leading to stiffness, swollen joints and more.